clinical-meteor/node-on-fhir/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a positive environment include:
-include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language.
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences.
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive criticism.
-* Focusing on what is best for the community
+* Focusing on what is best for the community.
-* Showing empathy towards other community members
+* Showing empathy towards other community members.

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances.
 * Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+* Public or private harassment.
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting.
+* Submission of pull requests with code or comments containing profanity, sexualized imagery, ASCII porn, or similar content they may not be suitable for corporate or enterprise environments.
+* Submission of pull requests with APIs which may be construed as having sexual inuendo or harrasing meaning, such as 'spy/mock' or 'jasmine/cucumber' or 'slaveOk/chocolatey'.

+This software is intended for use in corporate and enterprise environments that have Human Resource departments and policies.
+Please act accordingly.

 ## Our Responsibilities